 In 2010, the City of Mobile relocated the childhood home of Hall of Famer Hank Aaron to the ballpark’s site and restored it as a museum (read more here).
 Visiting Aaron’s childhood home and museum should be on the must-see list for any baseball fan.
 The museum is open to visitors Monday through Friday on non-gamedays from 9 a.m. to 5 p.m.
 Admission costs $5 for adults, and $12 for children under 12 years-old.
 However, the museum is open during ALL games and admission is free.

 The downtown location of Riverwalk Stadium means there is limited parking, but it is great if you’re visiting from out-of-town.
 Depending where you stay in downtown, walking to the ballpark takes between five and ten minutes.
-If you aren’t staying in downtown there is parking on streets around the stadium, but there is are dedicated surface parking lots explicitly for the stadium.
+If you aren’t staying in downtown there is parking on streets around the stadium, but there are a few dedicated surface parking lots explicitly for the stadium.

 When Katie and I arrived the team’s mascot, Big Mo, was just inside the gate greeting fans.
 So we quickly stopped to get our photo with him.